 Painting Looted by Nazis Returned

-NEW YORK (AP) _ A painting by a German artist has been returned to its Jewish owners, 60 years after it was stolen by the Nazis and ended up in a museum in Adolf Hitler’s hometown.
+NEW YORK (AP) _ A painting by an obscure but respected German artist was returned to its Jewish owners on Monday, 60 years after it was stolen by the Nazis and wound up in a museum in Adolf Hitler’s hometown.

-The state Holocaust Claims Office on Monday turned over ``The Seamstress″ to Michael Loewenthal, whose grandfather, art collector Louis Loewenthal, lost everything when he fled Berlin at the beginning of World War II.
+Officals of the state Holocaust Claims Office turned over ``The Seamstress″ to Michael Loewenthal, whose grandfather, art collector Louis Loewenthal, lost everything when he fled Berlin at the outset of World War II.

 A pro-Nazi art dealer falsely claimed years later that ``The Seamstress″ had been destroyed in an Allied air raid.
 After the war, he sold it to the municipal museum in Linz, Austria.

-The Linz City Council voted recently to give the painting to Loewenthal.
+The City Council in Linz voted recently to give the painting to Loewenthal.

 ``It was a very tough decision, but a very brave one,″ said Loewenthal, who lives in Franklin Lakes, N.J.